menglishca/keyin-code-samples/express-examples/random-quotes-app/README.md

 ## How to Add a New Quote
 - Submit a new quote using the form on the “Add Quote” page.
 The quote will then be included in the list of available quotes.

+## Repo Explanation
+- The `base` folder contains the skeleton code used to start the example
+- The `complete` folder contains the completed app